Family Planning and Smear Clinics

 You will be referred to the service by your GP, when after an initial assessment to see if counselling would help and is wanted, you will be offered a six week course of one-to-one counselling.

-We can refer you direct to the physiotherapy service offered by Sandwell Healthcare Trust at various centres throughout Sandwell.
+You can self-refer directly to the physiotherapy services offered by Sandwell Healthcare Trust at various centres throughout Sandwell by telephoning 0121 507 2664.
 The nearest to our surgery is held at Rowley Regis Hospital.

 If you think you are eligible for this vaccine, look out for details of our clinics at the surgery or ring the surgery for details in October.